-- No initial assumptions ! - Which steps of the mechanism are kinetically significant ? - Which surface species are most abundant? - Estimations of the rates of elementary reactions and surface coverages are a consequence of the analysis not a basis ! - Beyond the fit of steady-state reaction kinetic data
+- No initial assumptions ! - Which steps of the mediate with the kinetically significar - Which subace species are most abundant? - Estimations of the rates of elementary reactions and surface coverages are a consequence of the analysis not a basis ! - Beyond the fit of steady-state reaction kinetic data